bel-commons/bel-commons/README.rst

 1. ``pybel_web manage drop`` will nuke the database and output a user list
 2. ``pybel_web manage load`` will automatically add the most recently exported user list
+3. ``pybel_web manage examples load`` will automatically load some example networks and data sets

 Configuration
 -------------